DomenicoBarb/E-Commerce-Back-End/README.md

 1. Clone repository locally.
 2. Type "npm i" into your terminal (within the E-Commerce-Back-End folder) to install dependencies.
+3. Change the name of the .env.example file to just .env
+4. Change the contents of the new .env file, refer to comments within file for further instruction

 ## Usage: